 You know what your profitable blog will be about and what it will be called so the next step is purchasing your domain and website so it’s now physical (as in physically on the internet… not physical where you can touch it!)

 FYI: A domain and web hosting are different.
 Your domain is basically your website name.
 Your hosting is the service that houses your website.
 Think of it as a phone.
 Your phone is a domain.
 Your phone service is your web hosting.
 You need a domain and hosting for your blog.
-My two recommendations are Bluehost or Siteground.
+My recommendation is Bluehost.

 Once you have your blog name, you can go to Bluehost and purchase domain and hosting for as low as $3.95!

-Simply click on get started and decide which plan works best for you!
+Simply click on get started when you go to Bluehost and decide which plan works best for you!

 STEP 4: How to design a blog and make it look pretty